Azure/azure-sdk-for-rust/services/svc/iotcentral/README.md

 # azure_svc_iotcentral crate

-The is an [Azure SDK for Rust](https://github.com/Azure/azure-sdk-for-rust) crate that is generated from the Azure REST API specifications listed in:
+This is a generated [Azure SDK for Rust](https://github.com/Azure/azure-sdk-for-rust) crate from the Azure REST API specifications listed in:

 https://github.com/Azure/azure-rest-api-specs/blob/main/specification/iotcentral/data-plane/readme.md

-The default `Tag` is `package-1.1-preview`.
+The default tag is `package-1.1-preview`.

-The following `Tag`s are available:
+The following [tags](https://github.com/Azure/azure-sdk-for-rust/blob/main/services/tags.md) are available:

 - `package-1.1-preview` has 88 operations from 1 API versions: `1.1-preview`.
 Use crate feature `package-1_1-preview` to enable.
 The operations will be in the `package_1_1_preview` module.
 - `package-2021-04-30-preview` has 71 operations from 1 API versions: `preview`.
 Use crate feature `package-2021-04-30-preview` to enable.
 The operations will be in the `package_2021_04_30_preview` module.